 As all great endeavors start with a question.
 Every business, at some point, faces the same question, regardless of the industry niches they target or position that they occupy.
 How to get better at what we do?
 This remains a persistent need for the business of every size, regardless of a software company or a business down the street that makes canoes.
-Once they start doing it correctly and they realize the need to cut cost, make it speedy and ameliorate it with time.
+Once they start doing it correctly and they realize need to cut cost, make it speedy and ameliorate it with time.

 This is the point there is a need for software process improvement (SPI) and stepping up with the Software Development Life Cycle (SDLC).
 A business always focusses on delivery but a need to improve internal processes should not be an ancillary concern either.

 An SDLC is the series of phases (6 or 7), that takes a business case to completion.
-It involves identification of issues followed by implementing solutions with recurring efforts.
+It involves the identification of issues followed by implementing solutions with recurring efforts.

 Deciding how to do things is as important as actually doing them.
 SDLC involves fixing broken inefficiencies and reduce overall overheads and costs, reason: it helps a business stand out against competitors who require more time (or cost) for the same level of work or/and quality.